rust-basel/oxidation/README.md

 ```

 #### Create a new post
-Create a new job with a json string of for the URI
+Create a new job with a form string of for the URI
 ```
 PUT api/jobs
   -H 'Content-Type: application/json'